 What you eat

 Food intolerances can be a factor in some IBS and for some people, certain foods tend to trigger off an episode.
 Despite this, it's best to seek medical advice about how to test if eating more or less of certain foods will help you manage your condition.
 Simply cutting items out of your diet may result in dietary imbalances which can cause problems of its own.

 NICE (2008) offers some general guidelines and you can download these free by clicking HERE.

 Keeping an IBS diary can help you identify which situations tend to trigger off your symptoms and help you avoid them.
 If they cannot be avoided you can plan ahead as to how you will cope, e.g. letting people know you cannot eat certain foods when going to friends for a meal.

 Reduce the symptoms

-Once you have a formal diagnosis of IBS your GP can offer a variety of medication to help you control the symptoms when they flare up.
+Once you have a formal diagnosis of IBS your GP can offer a variety of medication to help you control the symptoms when they flare-up.
 Detailed information about this is available HERE.
 Warmth, such as a hot water bottle applied to the painful area can also often be helpful.

 I've mentioned the benefits of self-hypnosis above.
-When you work with a hypnotherapist one-to-one you also look at relaxation and stress reduction, and other issues which might have arisen around your IBS.
+When you work with a hypnotherapist one-to-one you also look at relaxation and stress reduction, pain control and other issues which might have arisen around your IBS.
 It's very common, for example, for IBS sufferers to find their confidence takes a knock, or they become anxious, especially about going out where they may not have easy access to a toilet.
 See more about this HERE.